owncloud/ocis/docs/architecture/posixfs.md

 Posix FS is the working name for the collaborative storage driver for Infinite Scale.

-The scope of this document is to give an high level overview to the technical aspects of the Posix FS and guide the setup.
+The scope of this document is to give a high level overview to the technical aspects of the Posix FS and guide the setup.

 ## Introduction